Luís Correia, Piauí, Brazil: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and N. Take care to find the necessary type.
-Many adapters currently being sold are simply plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and N. Ensure that you pick the necessary type.
+The majority of adapters on sale are simply plugs and expect your electronics to change the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most areas.
+This one should be appropriate for most locations.

 Airplane phone mount